Tiffany Law Probate

 What Happens When the Deceased Does Not Have a Will or Trust?

 When a person passes without a will, they are deemed to have passed "intestate."
 The consequences of passing intestate means that the Florida law will fully dictate how the person's estate will be managed and distributed.
-Typically, after the estate's debts are determined and paid, then the deceased's heirs will inherit any leftover assets in order of priority set forth by Florida law.
+Typically, after the estate's debts are determined, stricken or paid, then the deceased's heirs will inherit any leftover assets in order of priority set forth by Florida law.
 However, if a person passes intestate without any living heirs, their property will escheat to the State of Florida.
 In other words, the rights to the deceased's property will transfer to be owned the government of the State of Florida.

 Conclusion